Mark Saffman: Education and career

-Saffman earned a BSc in applied physics from the California Institute of Technology in 1981 and a PhD in physics from the University of Colorado Boulder in 1994.
+Saffman earned a BSc with honors in applied physics from the California Institute of Technology in 1981 and a PhD in physics from the University of Colorado Boulder in 1994.
 After positions in industry and at Risø National Laboratory in Denmark, he joined the UW–Madison faculty in 1999, where he became associate professor in 2004 and full professor in 2007.
+At UWM he has supervised 26 PhD theses, and mentored 21 postdocs.
 He has served as director of the Wisconsin Quantum Institute and has held editorial roles with Physical Review journals.

 Saffman has concurrently held an industry role as Chief Scientist for Quantum Information at ColdQuanta/Infleqtion since 2018.

 Research

+In the 1990's Saffman studied nonlinear optical effects, primarily in photorefractive media.
+In his PhD thesis a self-organizing topology preserving neural network was implemented in nonlinear optical resonators.
+This was followed by a series of pioneering experiments on soliton formation, wave instabilities, and pattern formation in photorefractive crystals.
+The soliton studies included the first observations of snake and neck instabilities of dark and bright 1D solitons.

-Saffman’s research is in atomic physics, quantum optics, and quantum information processing with neutral atoms, especially using the Rydberg blockade mechanism to implement entangling quantum gates.
+Since 2000 Saffman’s research has been in atomic physics, quantum optics, and quantum information processing with neutral atoms, especially using the Rydberg blockade mechanism to implement entangling quantum gates.
 His review article “Quantum information with Rydberg atoms” (with T. G. Walker and K. Mølmer) in Reviews of Modern Physics helped consolidate the field.
 His group reported deterministic entanglement of two neutral atoms via Rydberg blockade and a neutral-atom CNOT gate in 2010.